RyanThomas/urban-epi/README.md

 ## Requirements
 All the tools used in this analysis are open source, including the data, which are freely available on the internet.
-- Unix environment (e.g. Any Linux or MacOS.
-If you're going to use a virtual machine, I suggest [OSGeoLive in a virtual machine](https://live.osgeo.org/en/quickstart/virtualization_quickstart.html)).
+- Unix environment (e.g. the Yale HPC, any Linux or MacOS.
+If you're going to use a virtual machine on your laptop, I suggest [OSGeoLive in a virtual machine](https://live.osgeo.org/en/quickstart/virtualization_quickstart.html)).
+Allocate at least 4GB RAM and 50GB storage.
 - GDAL/OGR
-- GRASS 7.0 or GRASS 7.2 linked to the commandline call `grass`
+- GRASS 7.0 or GRASS 7.2 (linked to the commandline call `grass`)
-  - Extensions are loaded by the program: r.li, v.in.osm
+  - GRASS extensions installed prior to running the program: r.li, v.in.osm.
 - AWK
-- NodeJS (for the `osmtogeojson` commandline tool)
+- NodeJS (After downloading OSM data, we use the `osmtogeojson` commandline tool.)
 - Anaconda with Python 2 or 3
-- Access to the data used in this application - see the Setup section below.
+- Access to the data used in this application - see the <b>Setup</b> section below.

 ## Setup
-Importantly, the repo is intended to be cloned into a directory parent directory and renamed "source".
-In other words, the name of the directory once it is cloned should be "source", and it should be in a parent directory.
+This repo contains only the code for an application that builds a database.
+For this reason, the data are stored outside the git repo, but you should probably keep them in the same <i>parent directory</i>.
+The repo is intended to be cloned into a <i>parent directory</i> and renamed "source".
 #### Set up directory tree and get code
 - From your home (`~/`) directory, run `mkdir urban_epi/ && cd urban_epi`.
 This is to make the 'parent directory' called 'urban_epi'.
 Feel free to call this something else.
 In my environment, it is called urban_epi.</br>
 - Run `git clone http://github.com/ryanthomas/urban-epi.git source` to clone and rename the diectory.